ReactiveCircus/release-probe/README.md

 ### Docker Container
 [reactivecircus/android-sdk](https://hub.docker.com/r/reactivecircus/android-sdk/) is used for running CI jobs.
 Dockerfiles are available on [GitHub](https://github.com/reactivecircus/docker-android-images)

-### Running Instrumented Tests on Bitrise
+### Running Instrumented Tests with GitHub Actions

 Running proper automated UI tests on CI remains a challenge especially when operating with free plans for side projects.
-We are using **Bitrise** to run all instrumented tests as one of the GitHub PR **checks**, as it's the only service that supports running x86 emulators with hardware acceleration (they offer 1 free container for open-source projects).
-Other solutions we've looked at:

-* CircleCI (and most other hosted CI providers) does not yet support running x86 emulators on their host machines (even if they do, free plans usually wouldn't provide enough RAM for running emulators in the containers).
-* Firebase Test Lab only allows 10 tests/day on virtual device and 5 tests/day on physical device with the Spark (free) Plan.
-* [Robolectric 4.x](https://github.com/robolectric/robolectric) introduced support for running Espresso tests.
-While sharing test source between JVM and on-device tests mostly works, robolectric's shadowed environment is still too unstable / immature to be considered useful as they often have very different behaviors than when running on an emulator or real device.
+Therefore we are running our instrumented tests with a custom GitHub Action - [Android Emulator Runner](https://github.com/ReactiveCircus/android-emulator-runner) which installs, configures and runs Android Emulators on **macOS** virtual machines with hardware acceleration enabled.

 ## Building